pirateyoho/GATKVariantAnalysisRNASeq/README.md

 Scripts are numbered in the order they were run.
 Scripts with the same number were run simultaneously; most often, these consist of 1) an "sbatchLoop" script designed to submit a batch job to the job scheduler for each file in a directory, and 2) the script being executed in that job.
 Scripts labeled 1-13 were used to prepare a panel of normals for variant analysis from whole exome sequencing data of canine blood.
 Scripts 14+ were used for performing variant analysis on bam files generated from bulk RNA-sequencing data from 96 canine CD4+ PTCLs, 2 sorted control CD4+ thymocytes, and 5 sorted CD4+ nodal lymphocytes, utilizing the panel of normals generated in steps 1-13.
 # Software requirements
-Bash scripts (.sh) in this pipeline were run on the CURC Alpine supercomputer in a dedicated conda environment containing the software packages gatk4, picard, samtools, star, snpeff, and tabix.
+Bash scripts (.sh) in this pipeline were run on the CURC Alpine supercomputer in a dedicated conda environment containing the software packages gatk4 (v 4.4.0.0), picard (v 2.18.29), samtools (v 1.6), bwa (v 0.7.17), snpeff (v 5.2), and tabix (v 0.2.6).
 # Raw data for creation of panel of normals
 This pipeline utilized raw whole exome sequencing data from normal dog blood for the creation of a panel of normals.
 This data is available from two CSU shared drives: the Nas drive for members of the Clinical Hematopathology Laboratory, or the Avery lab RSTOR shared drive.
 ## Nas